Maienfeld: History

 Maienfeld is first mentioned as a town in 1346, however it seems to have lacked a town government (until 1437) or guilds.
-In 1388 Maienfeld acquired the rights to charge a toll on the Roman Road that led from Chur over the St. Luzisteig to the north.
+In 1388, Maienfeld acquired the right to charge a toll on the Roman Road that led from Chur over the St. Luzisteig to the north.
 Maienfeld also had a market, though the neighboring city of Malans had the market right.
 Following the death of the Toggenburger line, Maienfeld joined the League of the Ten Jurisdictions in 1436.
 In 1438 the city reached an agreement with the von Brandis and von Aarburg (inheritors of some Toggenburg lands) families.
 The agreement gave Maienfeld a set of rights and gave the city the right to Low Justice over the communities of Malans and Jenins.

-During the 14th century the Walser moved into the Maienfeld area and founded settlements that eventually became the Walser part of town.
+During the 14th century, the Walser moved into the Maienfeld area and founded settlements that eventually became the Walser part of town.
 However, it would take several centuries until the Walser were granted full citizen rights.
 Maienfeld had been fully Romansh before this time, but during the Germanic-speaking Walser immigration Maienfeld became Germanized.
-By the 16th century the region was nearly completely Germanic.
+By the 16th century, the region was nearly completely Germanic.

-In 1458 the town was devastated by a fire.
-During the 1499 Swabian War Maienfeld was forced to open its gates to the invading Austrian army.
+In 1458, the town was devastated by a fire.
+During the 1499 Swabian War, Maienfeld was forced to open its gates to the invading Austrian army.
 After the Austrians left the area, it was attacked by Three Leagues troops who plundered the town.
-In 1509 the Three Leagues bought Maienfeld from the von Brandis and put the city under the Protectorate of the Three Leagues.
+In 1509, the Three Leagues bought Maienfeld from the von Brandis and put the city under the Protectorate of the Three Leagues.
 This led to an unusual situation where Maienfeld, as a voting member of the League of the Ten Jurisdictions and therefore a voting member of the Three Leagues, was also under the protection and control of the Three Leagues.
 Maienfeld indirectly set policy for managing Maienfeld.

-In 1529 the Tardis bridge was built over the Rhine river, shifting trade routes away from Maienfeld.
+In 1529, the Tardis bridge was built over the Rhine river, shifting trade routes away from Maienfeld.
 In 1622 and again in 1720 the town was heavily damaged due to fire.

 It was the home of the scholar Hortensia von Moos (1659–1715) who is known for her writings on the status of women.